A client wanted to do a tank search but was then told the tank was decommissioned by the seller. Should they still get a tank search?

 We always recommend a tank search if one has not been performed.
-(Even then, our tank locator has found tanks missed by 5 different companies)
+(Even then we still find tanks missed by almost every company in town.)

 -This is because we sometimes find a second underground storage tank at home.